Aller au contenu

 Inline status / type indicators rendered as <span class="badge ...">.
 Covers: which class to use for which semantic meaning, the family-modifier pattern (entity types, movement types), and the rule against raw Bootstrap utility colors.

-Out of scope: alerts (.alert-*), action buttons (.btn-action-*), table-row accents (data-movement-group left borders in register.css).
+Out of scope: alerts (.alert-*), action buttons (.btn-action-*).
+Table-row accents (data-movement-group left borders) live in register.css and consume the --movement-accent-* tokens defined in base.css alongside their matching badge classes.

 Hard rules